William Hornbuckle: Awards, community and industry involvement

-He grew up with modest means and attended Catholic school, where, unbeknownst to him, he was provided free tuition out of the school's generosity.
+He grew up with modest means and attended Catholic school, where, unbeknownst to him at the time, he was provided free tuition out of the school's generosity.
 This drives his interest in supporting education.
 He serves on the board of the Fulfillment Fund, which supports first-generation college students in removing barriers to access.
 In 2004, Hornbuckle and his wife created an endowed scholarship fund to provide financial support to Nevada-based students pursuing hospitality degrees at UNLV.
-In 2016, they established the William Hornbuckle Family Endowment Scholarship Fund at The Webb Schools in Claremont, California, where he currently serves as a Board Trustee.
+In 2016, they established the Wendy and William Hornbuckle Family Endowment Scholarship Fund at The Webb Schools in Claremont, California, where he currently serves as a Board Trustee.

-Bill Hornbuckle was a founder of GBank (formerly know as Bank of George), a local bank that offers financial services to the Las Vegas community.
+Hornbuckle was a founder of GBank (formerly known as Bank of George), a local bank that offers financial services to the Las Vegas community.
 He currently sits on their Holding Board.

 He received the “Outstanding College Alumnus Award” from UNLV in 2002.

 From 1993 to 1995, he was president of the Laughlin Chamber of Commerce.
 In 1991, he chaired the Nevada Hotel/Motel Association.
 In February 1997, he was named a member of the Nevada Governor's Council on Tourism.
 He was a member of the Board of Directors and Vice Chairperson of the Executive Committee for United Way of Southern Nevada.
 He also served on the Las Vegas Convention and Visitors Authority Board of Directors.

 He previously served as a Board Member for the University of Nevada Las Vegas Foundation, the Andre Agassi Foundation, and the Las Vegas Convention and Visitors Authority.
 He currently is a member of the Board of Trustees for Three Square.

+Personal life

+Hornbuckle is married and has three children.